Nauman3S/SmartSensorMonitor/README.md

 1. Close and re-open the Arduino IDE.

 1. Now copy the contents of the libs folder to the libraries directory of your Arduino
-    1. If you are using windows, the libraries directory will be Documents/Arduino/libraries
+    1. If you are using Windows, the libraries directory will be Documents/Arduino/libraries

 ##### ESP32 Node FW Uploading